dblock/kahneraja.github.io/_posts/2016-03-08-nidas-art-of-story-telling-for-business-professionals-at-the-spectrum-now-festival.md

 It's a 2hr team process that involves a number of physical, emotional and challenging exercises.

-Weather it be experimenting with movement, balance, breathing, heartbeat, skin, eyes, touch or expression, there is a number of interesting games the group is encouraged to work through that literally opened my eyes to what is really going on in the background when I get up and present to others.
+Whether it be experimenting with movement, balance, breathing, heartbeat, skin, eyes, touch or expression, there is a number of interesting games the group is encouraged to work through that literally opened my eyes to what is really going on in the background when I get up and present to others.

 I laughed.
 I nearly cried.
 It's powerful stuff.

-Whether it be in an email, a document, a lunch, a meeting, or just at my desk.
+I may be writing an email, talking to colleagues at lunch, holding a meeting, giving instructions to a gropu or just working away at my desk.
 Being in control of my heart and mind is a powerful place to start.
 This is where the workshop took me.

 Who's up for taking the next course?